lisa-bird/milestone-project-1/README.md

 * Videos of new classes
 * Bright, consistent colours

+The website has been designed to be responsive over different devices, mobile, tablet and desktop.
+The majority of the audience of this website will be viweing the site on a mobile device.

-The website has been created with a user centered design to achieve a positive user experience, to make sure users enjoy using the website, wanting to come back again and again.
+The site has been created with a user centered design to achieve a positive user experience, to make sure users enjoy using the website, wanting to come back again and again.

 ## The Scope
 To achieve the user centered approach the website has these features included: